• Menu

 Packing for Iceland.
 Looking at black beach.

-Light down jacket works well when weather cooperates.
-Photo by Yvonne Jasinski.
+A light down jacket works well when weather cooperates.
+Photo credit: Yvonne Jasinski.

 I did not have a good Iceland packing list before my trip to Iceland.
 I expected it to be cold.
 But it was September, so how bad it could be?
-Now I know that Iceland is not extremely cold, but if you combine relatively low temperatures with wind, sleet, rain, or snow, you can face some nasty conditions.
-I usually severely overpack thinking about the worst possible scenario, so I had everything I needed, but it was an uneducated guess.
+Now I know that Iceland is not extremely cold, but if you combine relatively low temperatures with wind, sleet, rain, or snow, you can face some harsh conditions.
+I usually overpack thinking about the worst possible scenario, so I had everything I needed, but it was an uneducated guess.
 I do not recommend improvising when visiting Iceland.
+This Iceland packing list includes everything you’re likely going to need.

 Icelandic Weather